-- the sale or consumption of beverages in glass bottles is not permitted at ACT Government sportsgrounds - use of BBQs must have drip trays and fat splatter needs to be cleaned up - LP Gas bottles may not be stored inside sportsground buildings refer to 20170717_Gas Bottle storage at pavilions 2017.pdf FINAL

-For major events, it is a requirement for event organisers to thoroughly inspect all venues the day before use to ensure all aspects are safe and suitable for use.
+- the sale or consumption of beverages in glass bottles is not permitted at ACT Government sportsgrounds - use of BBQs must have drip trays and fat splatter needs to be cleaned up - LP Gas bottles may not be stored inside sportsground buildings. - For major events, it is a requirement for event organisers to thoroughly inspect all venues the day before use to ensure all aspects are safe and suitable for use.
 Although some sportsgrounds have a first aid room, Sport and Recreation Facilities does not supply stretchers and if required this is a hirer responsibility.